koumatsumoto/publish-github-packages-npm/README.md

-# publish-github-packages-npm
+# koumatsumoto/publish-github-packages-npm

-The GitHub Action to publish npm packages to GitHub Packages registory
+The GitHub Action to publish npm packages to GitHub Packages registry.